-You should also highlight your work experience and any skills gained from that experience, whether it be in-depth knowledge of various software and computer programs, or how to lead a team project.
+You should also highlight your work experience and any skills gained from that experience, whether it be in-depth knowledge of various software and computer programs.
+Or how to lead a team project.

-Skills like leadership, problem solving, and effective communication – both written and verbal – are highly desirable in applicants and should be showcased as much and as often as possible.
+Skills like leadership, problem-solving, and effective communication.
+Both written and verbal – are highly desirable in applicants and should be showcased as much and as often as possible.

 Any relevant skills gained outside the workplace should also be included, as should your education.
 When done effectively, recruiters will have a concise summary of your abilities without having to hunt for information or guess about your qualifications.

 One small mistake and your resume could end up on the discard pile.
 No pressure right?
-All joking aside, that’s why having a flawlessly put together resume is vitally important.
+All joking aside, that’s why having a flawlessly put together a resume is vitally important.

 Networking is another way to drastically increase your chances of getting an interview in the first place.
-With the internet and resources such as LinkedIn and good old email you can network without even leaving your home.
+With the internet and resources such as LinkedIn and good old email, you can network without even leaving your home.

 A strategy that has proven effective is to find recruiters and hiring managers on LinkedIn or the company website who work at companies you’re interested in working for and send them a message.

 Tell them why you want to work for their company and ask if they are available for a brief phone call about their experience working there so far.
-At this point you’re not asking for a formal interview or for a job.
+At this point, you’re not asking for a formal interview or for a job.

 You’re just asking for an informational interview to learn more about the company.
 The purpose of this interview is to show you’re genuine interest to a real person who has decision making power.

 This way when you send your resume in it’s not just going into a pile with all the other resumes that eventually end up in the resume graveyard.
-You’ll have an advocate who knows you, albeit briefly, and can look out for your resume and application when it comes in.
+You’ll have an advocate who knows you, albeit briefly.
+And can look out for your resume and application when it comes in.

 Let’s say you’ve done the above and have been asked to come in for an interview.